Cerber-Ursi/batch_run/README.md

 In the run_pass cases, we not only check that the code compiles, but also actually run it and match the stdout/stderr output with the corresponding _*.stdout_/_*.stderr_ files.

-You can mix compile_faiil and run_pass cases in one batch:
+You can mix compile_fail and run_pass cases in one batch:

 ```rust
 fn main() {